 How Do I Treat My Dog’s Lice?

 If your dog is showing lice on their skin or in their fur, have your veterinarian check to ensure proper treatment.
 Dogs can get various parasites and suffer from many skin conditions.
 Lice typically found on dogs are usually found on dogs who are not healthy and do not live in a loving home.
 Most often, dogs who have lice are stray dogs living in poor conditions, not family pets.
-If you suspect your dog has dog lice, have your dog seen by your veterinarian for the correct diagnosis and treatment.
+If you suspect your pooch has dog lice, have them seen by your veterinarian for the correct diagnosis and treatment.

 How is Lice Similar in Dogs and Humans?